TranscodeSF/classwork/preclass_setup.md

 #Transcode Pre-class Setup
-Here are some instructions to install software that you will need to go through the [Transcode classwork](https://github.com/TranscodeSF/classwork) which you can download or clone the to your computer.
+Here are some instructions to install software that you will need to go through the [Transcode classwork](https://github.com/TranscodeSF/classwork).
 If you have difficulty with any of these steps, you can get help from a Transcode TA.

 ##For Everyone